 Momma really needed her ‘quiet time’ this morning.
 I knew from past experience that things can get rough and hairy after Daylight Savings Time so I wanted to prepare myself.
 I was able to get through my morning prayer and some of my devotional before being interrupted again by some very impatient and hungry little boys.
 The little time I had was well worth it and it did help to sustain me through the morning.

 I had put some calming oil in our diffuser and some quiet music on to no avail.
-It did not seem to have any affect on the crankiness or irritability today.
+It did not seem to have any effect on the crankiness or irritability today.
 I wish I had taken some photos of all the grumpy faces at the table this morning.

-On top of cranky kids I had to make some phone calls to try to straighten out a problem with one of our phones.
+On top of cranky kids, I had to make some phone calls to try to straighten out a problem with one of our phones.
 Well, this was the 3rd or 4th time I’ve called and I couldn’t get anyone on the other end of the phone to understand the problem.
 When I ask for a manager they just hang up on me.
 I guess I’ll be trying again tomorrow.

 Then we had an issue with one of the sites we use for lessons.
 Not sure if it was all technical problems or more user error.
 Both of my younger girls seem to have lost the ability to read directions and work independently today.
-So, while attempting to do a reading lesson with my special needs son, and then some hands on work with the littles both of the girls kept interrupting with silly things.
+So, while attempting to do a reading lesson with my special needs son, and then some hands-on work with the littles both of the girls kept interrupting with silly things.

 After lunch was nap time, Hallelujah!
 I’m not kidding, I was thanking God for letting me make it to nap time without completely losing all patience.
 Did I mention that I’ve been feeling a little puny the past few days?
 Well, 1 sick momma + 5 cranky kids = lots of unhappy people.
 Not a happy equation at all.
 It took a lot of prayers to keep my sanity and patience this morning.

-So, finally everyone went down for a nap and I finished up with my house blessing aka cleaning.
-Mr. Starving refused be quiet, he has been talking almost non-stop for 2 days in a row!
+So, finally, everyone went down for a nap and I finished up with my house blessing aka cleaning.
+Mr. Starving refused to be quiet, he has been talking almost non-stop for 2 days in a row!
 He wants to make sure everyone knows that he is not happy with this change of routine.

 When my teenage daughter was up and about I left to run some errands and have some ‘me’ time… grocery shopping.
 Yep, I consider grocery shopping as ‘me’ time.
 At least it wasn’t too busy but I do believe there were quite a few other people who were not liking this time change either.

 I sat down to check my site and I hear one of the kids screaming which isn’t unusual when they are playing.
-Then another says someone is bleeding, I get up to go see and big sister already had little man with her.
+Then another says someone is bleeding, I get up to go see and big sister already had a little man with her.
 He had blood on his head, don’t panic, as a fairly seasoned Momma of 9 I know that it is usually worse than it first looks.

-I escort little man to the bathroom and explain to him that we need to clean it up and check it out.
+I escort the little man to the bathroom and explain to him that we need to clean it up and check it out.
 He wants to know if he needs to go to the doctor or if he can go back outside to play.
 That’s a boy for you.
 He stayed amazingly calm through the whole process and as it turns out it was just a little scratch on the top of his head.
-After a kiss and a few minutes of rest he was ready to play again.
+After a kiss and a few minutes of rest, he was ready to play again.
 I thank God again for keeping him safe.

 I think I’m going to finish up here and go have a few ‘quiet’ minutes to myself in my room before dinner time gets here.
 Maybe I can finish up my devotional for today?
 I will sit by my window and watch my kiddos playing in the yard and just try to enjoy the rest of the day and pray that it will go smoother than this morning did.
-(If it doesn’t get better we may have an early bed time.)
+(If it doesn’t get better we may have an early bedtime.)

-When it’s all said and done though I am thankful for everyday, good or bad, because I know that God is working in our midst.
+When it’s all said and done though I am thankful for every day, good or bad because I know that God is working in our midst.
 He is using days like today to teach us patience and understanding.
 He is making us stronger and wiser and preparing us for things that lie ahead.
-He is there for us and will give us what we need, if we will only seek his word and ask him for his help.
+He is there for us and will give us what we need if we will only seek his word and ask him for his help.